-That’s a huge number, and if combined with the federal ITC’s 30%, can reduce the cost of a home solar battery down to a very small fraction of the original cost.
-For example, if you were to install 2 13.5-kWh Tesla Powerwall batteries on a Maryland home, to be charged entirely from the sun, you could expect to receive $8,760 in tax credits based on the installed cost of $14,600.
+That’s a huge number, and combining it with the federal energy investment tax credit can reduce the cost of a home solar battery down to a very small fraction of the original cost.
+For example, if you were to install 2 13.5-kWh Tesla Powerwall batteries on a Maryland home, to be charged entirely from the sun, you could expect to receive $8,176 in tax credits based on the installed cost of $14,600.

 Maryland is a state with excellent net metering rules, so you won’t be able to save any additional money by using batteries, but with costs of just $324/kWh, or $8,760 overall for that 27-kWh Powerwall installation, it might be worth the peace of mind that comes with that much backup power.

 JEA offers solar+battery incentives of up to $4,000 (or 30%, whichever is smaller), depending on several factors and subject to restrictions.
 The program became available April 1, 2018, and will be reviewed after the first 50 participants sign up.